-Phone sessions begin with a conversation via phone or Skype.
+Phone sessions begin with a conversation via phone or FaceTime, a Zoom meeting for those outside of the USA.
 We will review your Intake Form, any recent photos or videos you’ve sent me, discuss issues in depth and any new developments you’d like to share.
 After our initial conversation ends, we will hang up and the healing will begin.
-I prefer the owner is present during the session, being somewhere nearby is fine.
+I prefer the owner of a small animal is present during the session, being somewhere nearby is fine.
 After the healing, I’ll call you back, describe what transpired and answer your questions.
 I’ll share suggestions how to further address the issues at hand.

 Small animals often lie down to sleep during the healing, often near or next to their owners.
 It is an opportunity for you, as well as your animal, to sit quietly and to enjoy the benefits of the healing energy.
 Sometimes the animal will get up and move around in response to the opening of energetic blocks in their body.
 This behavior is fine, too, for the animal knows exactly what is needed to allow the powerful energy to flow through and support their healing.

-Equines During phone sessions I prefer your horse not eat or have forage available, so they can surrender to the healing energy.
-You’re welcome to be present during the session to observe your horse’s response.
+Horses During phone sessions I prefer your horse not eat or have forage available, so they can surrender to the healing energy.
+You’re welcome to be present, at about a 12-foot distance, during the session to observe your horse’s response.
 They can be in a stall, dirt paddock or open field.
 I suggest they be free to move after the session, either in a paddock, turn out or hand grazed; so they can stretch and move.

 Can you communicate with my horse or animal during the session?